nodejs/undici/README.md

   milliseconds.
 Monitors time between receiving a body data.
   Use `0` to disable it entirely.
 Default: `30e3` milliseconds (30s).
 * `idempotent: Boolean`, whether the requests can be safely retried or not.
-  If `false` the request won't be sent until all preceeding requests in the pipeline has completed.
+  If `false` the request won't be sent until all preceding requests in the pipeline has completed.
   Default: `true` if `method` is `HEAD` or `GET`.